 Simple but effective technology

 This technology was originally developed for amateur astronomy, and NeutronOptics has built on that expertise to market world class cameras while keeping costs low.
-We supply neutron and x-ray cameras to well over 50 laboratories in most advanced countries, but also in developing countries with the help of international organisations.
+We supply neutron and x-ray cameras to well over 50 laboratories in most advanced countries, but also in developing countries with the help of an international agency.